osm2pgsql-dev/osm2pgsql-website/_manual-v1/03-database.md

 If you don't specify a database to copy from, the `template1` database is used.
 PostgreSQL allows you to change `template1` or to create additional template databases.
-If you create a lot of databases for use with osm2pgsql, you can do initializations like `CREATE EXTENSTION postgis;` once in a template database and they will be available in any database you create from them.
+If you create a lot of databases for use with osm2pgsql, you can do initializations like `CREATE EXTENSION postgis;` once in a template database and they will be available in any database you create from them.

 See the [PostgreSQL